croquet/croquet-for-unity-demolition/README.md

 ```

-## 6.0 Run the Game
+## 5.0 Run the Game
 In the Project Navigator, go to `Assets/Scenes` and double-click `mainDemolition.unity`.
 If a "TMP importer" dialog comes up at this point, hit the top button ("Import TMP Essentials") then close the dialog.
 This is just part of the standard setup for Text Mesh Pro (which is used for all the UI).

 In the editor's top menu, go to the `Croquet` drop-down and select `Build JS on Play` so that it has a check-mark next to it.

 Press the play button.
-Because this is the first time you have built the app, it will initiate a full webpack build of the JavaScript code - eventually writing webpack's log to the Unity console, each line prefixed with "JS builder".
-You should then see console output for startup of the app - ending with "Croquet session running!", at which point the game should start to run.
+The first time you do so after installation, C4U will notice that you have not yet installed the JavaScript build tools from the package.
+It will copy them across, and also run an `npm install` that fetches all Croquet and other dependencies that are needed.
+Depending on network conditions, this could take some tens of seconds - during which, because of Unity's scheduling mechanisms, you won't see anything in the console.
+Please wait for it to complete.

-### 6.1 Specifying a Croquet Session Name
+### 5.1 Specifying a Croquet Session Name
 _This is an optional configurability feature, not required for you to start playing with Demolition._

 Croquet sessions are inherently multi-user, and this applies fully to the sessions that drive a C4U application.
 If you start the same application on multiple devices, you can expect that all those devices will be in the application together - for example, all cooperating in the Demolition app.